Defendrix security

 Insider mistakes

 USB media plugged into the wrong machine.
 A stray script.
 An admin clicking a phishing link.
-Execution Gate, USB scanning, and the LAN protection wall together handle the accidental-attack surface.
+Execution Gate, USB scanning, and LAN protection provide evidence and controls for that accidental-attack surface without claiming universal prevention.

 05